 Red velvet gooey butter cookies dusted in powder sugar on a white countertop.

-Why You’ll Love these Red Velvet Cookies
+Why You’ll Love them

 • Easy Shortcut Recipe – Made with a cake mix for convenience.